-Because Oolong doesn't require moisture or oxygen to store, like Puerh does, you can age Oolong anywhere.
-Puerh really is best stored in humid environments, especially if you plan to age it for longer periods of time, but Oolong will happily transform wherever you live.
+Because oolong doesn't require moisture or oxygen to store, like puerh does, you can age oolong anywhere.
+Puerh really is best stored in humid environments, especially if you plan to age it for longer periods of time, but oolong will happily transform wherever you live.
 Simply fill a jar to the brim, which reduces oxygen in the container, and seal it with wax.
 You'll want to put a string in the wax so it will be easy to open.
 If you want to check on it more regularly you can forgo the wax, but remember that every time you open the lid you are exposing it to unwanted air and moisture-disturbing the tea's meditation.

-That said, we're not opposed to a roast just before it's time to drink an aged Oolong.
+That said, we're not opposed to a roast just before it's time to drink an aged oolong.
 Re-roasting the tea before brewing may dissipate some of the 'off' flavors that accumulated during aging, refresh the overall character of the tea and warm the tea up energetically, if it is done with skill.
-Roasting aged Oolong shortly before drinking it is relatively common amongst tea lovers in Taiwan, and it's easy to find small, earthenware Oolong roasting sets for home use in Yingge (Taiwan's pottery town).
+Roasting aged oolong shortly before drinking is relatively common amongst tea lovers in Taiwan, and it's easy to find small, earthenware oolong roasting sets for home use in Yingge (Taiwan's pottery town).
+Nonetheless, this takes some practice and skill, and could harm your tea so you may want to try it out on simpler teas first.

-A good aged Oolong often has a clear surface and a color like amber, notes of prune and Chinese medicinal herbs in the flavor and aroma, and a balancing, powerful Qi.
+A fine aged oolong often has a clear surface and a color like amber, notes of prune and Chinese medicinal herbs in the flavor and aroma, and a balancing, powerful Qi.
 It feels silky in the mouth and smooth in the throat.
-It has hui gan (a minty-cooling sensation in the mouth and throat after swallowing) and a sweetness that lingers almost as if it is being exuded from the throat.
-Although thick-walled purple clay Yixing teapots are generally preferred for aged Oolongs, a thin-walled, purple clay Yixing pot is said to be ideal for brewing an aged Oolong from Dong Ding (the home of this month's tea), as it will elicit more aroma and Qi from the leaves.
-But you'll know when you're brewing it well because the leaves will begin to murmur to you of their past, present and future, speaking kindly of their many spent years circling the sun and all the while whispering hints about the illusion of time...
+It has huigan (a minty-cooling sensation in the mouth and throat after swallowing) and a sweetness that lingers almost as if it is being exuded from the throat.
+Although thick-walled purple clay Yixing teapots are generally preferred for brewing aged oolongs, a thin-walled, purple clay Yixing pot is said to be ideal for brewing an aged oolong from Dong Ding (the home of this month's tea), as it will elicit more aroma and Qi from the leaves.
+But you'll know when you're brewing it well because the leaves will begin to murmur to you of their past, present and future, speaking kindly of their many years spent circling the sun, all the while whispering hints of the illusion of Time...